Our new semester is coming

-While you are it — you ought to be in pictures
+- While you are it — you ought to be in pictures, please upload a photo of yourself suitable for sharing with the class.

-- Please upload a photo of yourself suitable for sharing with the class.
-Mine is visible here.
+- Mine is visible at the bottom of this page.
 We will use the photo in conjuction with some of the software artifacts we will create this semester.

-Want to improve your life overall and your studenthood in particular
+- Want to improve your life overall and your studenthood in particular?

 - Watch Randy Pausch and learn.
 Randy gave this talk in full knowledge he had only a few months to live.
 The video is about 80-minutes long.
 The entire video is incredibly worthwhile.
 Watching it will be a great investment in your education.
 At a minimum watch 15 minutes starting at time index 13.30.

-Do you ever think you are an impostor?
+- Ever think you are an impostor?
 Wonder whether UVA should have accepted you?

 - Well we think UVA made the right decision and watch this video to be sure.
 The video is about 20-minutes long.
 Watching it will be another great investment in your education, should help your test performance, and improve your job interviewing prowess.